EVerest/EVerest/docs/general/05_existing_modules.rst

 .. image:: img/module-config-car-sim.png
     :width: 360px

-The modules in the upper part of this picture have been described earlier.
+The modules in the left part of this picture have been described earlier.
 The car_simulator takes the role of a car to enable proper communication between car and EVSE.